awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 Create a CSV file that looks something like this:

 	username,account_id
-	holborn@amazon.co.uk,"123456123456,987654987654"
-	frpas@amazon.fr,123456123456
-	aaredell@amazon.com,789123456123
+	holborn@amazon.co.uk,"123456123456"
+	holborn@amazon.co.uk,"987654987654"
+	frpas@amazon.fr,"123456123456"
+	aaredell@amazon.com,"789123456123"

 Any Account IDs that you wish the given user to see should be defined in the account_id field of the CSV.
-Wrap multiple account IDs inside quotes if required.
+Create a separate row for a single username having access to multiple account IDs.
 Ensure there are no spaces after your final quote character.
 Name this file something similar to CUDOS_Dataset_rules.csv

+If you want to use QuickSight groups the CSV input file is slightly different.
+Instead of UserName as the initial field you have to use GroupName.
+Also, you can only use Users or Groups in the input file, not both.
+[This page](https://docs.aws.amazon.com/quicksight/latest/user/restrict-access-to-a-data-set-using-row-level-security.html#create-data-set-rules-for-row-level-security) provides more details.
+QuickSight groups can only be created and managed via the QuickSight CLI.
+There is no UI for this in the QuickSight console.

 You now have 2 options on how to proceed: